Billy Porter Bio

 Billy Porter Awards Won

-Porter’s verified awards include the 2013 Tony Award for Best Actor in a Musical for Kinky Boots, the 2014 Grammy Award for Best Musical Theater Album for the Kinky Boots cast recording, and the 2019 Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for Pose.
-As a producer he won the 2022 Tony Award for Best Musical for A Strange Loop.
-He was presented with the Isabelle Stevenson Award and received a star on the Hollywood Walk of Fame in 2022.
+Porter’s most celebrated wins include the 2013 Tony Award for Best Actor in a Musical for Kinky Boots, the 2014 Grammy Award for Best Musical Theater Album for the Kinky Boots cast recording, and the 2019 Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for Pose.
+In 2022, he won a second Tony Award for Best Musical as a producer of A Strange Loop.
+That same year, he received a star on the Hollywood Walk of Fame, and in 2023 he was honored with the Isabelle Stevenson Award at the 77th Tony Awards.

 Billy Porter Family